 The gas central heating system includes a gas-fired boiler, that heats the water and spreads it through radiators.
 Here is what you need to know about it:

-- Maintenance.
+Maintenance.
 If gas central heating is preferred by tenants because of the low costs, for landlords the maintenance of the system can be a bit pricey.
-If your property has gas installations, as a landlord, you are obliged to conduct an annual Gas Safety Check to ensure that the installation is safe to use and won’t leak any moment;
+If your property has gas installations, as a landlord, you are obliged to conduct an annual Gas Safety Check to ensure that the installation is safe to use and won’t leak any moment.
+You can also opt for a landlord boiler cover that includes LGSC as part of the package.;

 Electric heating is often associated with the Economy 7 night storage heaters, convection heaters or boilers.
 Storage heaters are designed to store the heat during the cheapest electric tariff period and give it out during the rest of the day.
 If your tenants spend their days outside, storage heaters might not be very convenient for them.
 Convection heaters are as well not preferred by tenants, because they generate high electricity costs.